-JOURNALISM 185 DIRECTED STUDY 1 UNIT (CSU) JOURNALISM 285 DIRECTED STUDY 2 UNITS (CSU)
+JOURNALISM 285 Directed Study 2 UNITS (CSU)

-Advisory: English 28 and 67 /31 or equivalent.
+Advisory: English 28 and 67131 or equivalent.
 Conference: 1 hour per unit.

-Students are urged to get the instructor's permission prior to enrolling in any of the directed study classes.
-Allows students to pursue Directed Study on a contract basis under the direction of a supervising instructor.
-Refer to the "Directed Study" section of this catalog for additional information.

-Credit Limit: A maximum of $\bar{3}$ units in Directed Study may be taken for credit.
+This course allows journalism students to pursue Directed Study on a contract basis under the direction of a supervising instructor.
+Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.